Alex-Cultrera/Alex-Cultrera/README.md

 ### Hi there 👋, I'm Alex Cultrera

 🛠️ I work with Java, Spring, MySQL, React, JS, HTML, and CSS.
-I'm currently immersed in a rigorous, Java focused, software development bootcamp with @CodersCampus, where I'm honing my technical abilities and gaining practical experience as a full-stack developer.
+I'm currently immersed in a rigorous, Java focused, software development bootcamp with @CodersCampus, where I'm honing my technical abilities and gaining practical experience as a full stack developer.

 🔭 I am looking to blend my technical skillset with my experience across project management, operations, and sales to contribute meaningfully to dynamic teams.